UVicOptics/The-Big-FFW/README.md

 ## FiTS Analyzer

 This is the interface user will use to perform a ring test.
+This GUI requires six variables to run: